Gimme some zzz’s: Perimenopause and Sleep

 What’s a girl to do without chocolate and red wine at the end of a long day??
 This is your challenge, to explore ways of filling up your bucket doing things for yourself that are not sabotaging your sleep and affecting your health.
 Cuddle with your honey, call that friend you haven’t spoken to in a while, write a letter, have sex, journal, do something crafty, take a class to learn that thing you’ve always wanted to learn, get together with girlfriends for a walk, take a bath, do some yoga, start a blog…

 • Magnesium powder.
 I’ll probably mention Magnesium in every post I write.
 I love magnesium.
 It is so safe, so cheap, so effective and most of us are deficient.
-It is extremely relaxing to our muscles and brains and many folks notice a deeper, cozier sleep once they start taking Magnesium at bedtime.
-I like the Natural Calm Magnesium powder, but am intrigued by Garden of Life’s Relax and Restore as it contains no sweeteners.
+Magnesium relaxes our muscles and brains.
+Many folks notice a deeper, cozier sleep once they start taking Magnesium at bedtime.
+I like Natural Calm Magnesium powder, but Garden of Life’s Relax and Restore contains no sweeteners.
 Start with the recommended dose on the bottle.
 You’ll know you’ve taken too much mag if you have diarrhea the next day, so take a little less the following night to find your sweet spot.
 If your belly can’t tolerate mag citrate, try mag glycinate or mag threonate.

 • Calms Forte by Hylands.
 This is a homeopathic blend that promotes a peaceful mind and restful sleep without interacting with your medications.
 Chew 3 of these at bedtime and again in the night if you wake.

 • Melatonin (for getting to sleep only; melatonin will not help you stay asleep).
 Try 1mg under the tongue and increase if needed.
 Typical doses vary between 1-5mg.
-You may feel groggy the next morning; try taking less to see if you get improvement in sleep without the foggy brain.
+If you feel groggy the next morning take less to see if you get improvement without brain fog.

 • Cortisol Manager by Integrative Therapeutics.
 This is a great formula for reducing cortisol levels that are too high.
-You may have trouble getting to sleep or your brain may wake you in the night with that list of things you need to do or forgot to do.
+You may have trouble getting to sleep or you may wake you in the night with that list of things you need to do.
 Take 1-2 at bedtime; even better, have your cortisol values evaluated by your naturopath!

 • Progesterone cream.
-I don’t use this cream all that often, but it can be helpful for improving sleep quality in perimenopause especially if you find you consistently get your worst sleep from ovulation to your period (the time when we should be making the most progesterone, but don’t because that’s what happens in perimenopause).
+I don’t use this cream all that often, but it can be helpful for improving sleep quality in perimenopause.
+It’s especially useful f you find you consistently get your worst sleep from ovulation to your period.
+This is the time when we should be making the most progesterone, but don’t because that’s what happens in perimenopause.
 Progesterone is relaxing to the brain and occasionally the low-dose creams are enough for an effect (sometimes oral works better).
 I like the Protocol and Xymogen brands as they are metered pumps of bio-identical progesterone; each pump is 20mg.
 You rub it on your inner arms at bedtime.

 • CBD.
 Did you know this chemical in Cannabis (marijuana) is legal in all 50 states?
-On its own it has no hallucinatory effects but is a powerful sleep aid.
-I like the liquid forms as you can better manipulate the dose to get as much or as little as your brain needs.
-It doesn’t work for everyone, but has been hugely helpful for women in my practice (myself included!).
+On its own, it has no hallucinatory effects but is a powerful sleep aid.
+I like the liquid forms because you can better adjust the dose to get as much as you need.
+It doesn’t work for everyone but has been hugely helpful for women in my practice (myself included!).

 I am frequently asked if over-the-counter pharmaceutical sleep aids are safe?
 Maybe not.
-A recent study showed an increase in dementia risk in older folks using Benadryl long term at night for sleep.
-Try to find another option and if the strategies above are not quite cutting it, go see your Naturopathic physician for a more tailored approach.
-Now, put down your phone, close your laptop and get some sleep.
+A recent study showed an increase in dementia risk in older folks using Benadryl long-term at night for sleep.
+Try to find another option!
+If the strategies above are not working, see your Naturopathic physician for a more tailored approach.
+Now, put down your phone, close your laptop, and get some sleep.
 Sweet dreams~

 0 Comments